 Contiguous 9' x 9' squares were then marked with cord and numbered.
-A ground surface collection was conducted using preprinted recordation forms with provisions for the documentation of surface characteristics, such as percent and type of ground cover, bag numbers used for collection with descriptions of materials collected including ceramic, glass, faunal and floral, metal, plastic and miscellaneous material types.
+A ground surface collection was conducted using preprinted recordation forms to document surface characteristics such as the extent and type of ground cover, bag numbers used for collection with descriptions of materials collected including ceramic, glass, faunal and floral, metal, plastic and miscellaneous material types.

 Test excavations focused on specific research questions (discussed in the Depositional History section under Excavation).
 For rough soil removal excavation procedures involved the use of shovels, trowels and dust pans in conjunction with buckets.
-For more careful excavation finer instruments were used such as small hand shovels and dental picks -- in one instance it was expedient to use a ball point pen cap clip.
+For more careful excavation finer tools were used such as small hand shovels and dental picks -- in one instance it was expedient to use a ball point pen cap clip.
 Coarse through fine brushes were used for clean up.
 All soil removed from the test excavations was screened through 1/4in. hardware mesh.
 Artifacts so recovered were placed in plastic bags marked with the Test number, vertical and horizontal provenience.